connectingLandscapes/cola/inst/docs/md_cola_install.md

 This code contains the quick-and-dirt way to install `cola`.
 For the full procedure from scratch check the details in the next session.

 ```
+## Windows users must have git or github installed.
 library(devtools) # Library for installing packages from github
 devtools::install_github('connectingLandscapes/cola', dependencies = NA, upgrade = 'never') ## Type "3": None ## Installs cola